 Consider again the wiretapping example.
-Immediately after they go to the warehouse and snatch the drugs, the police hear from a reliable informant, who reports the cocaine and its location.
+Immediately after the officers go to the warehouse and snatch the drugs, the police hear from a reliable informant, who reports the cocaine and its location.
 The court finds that the informant's tip would have provided enough information for a lawfully issued warrant to search the warehouse.
-In many places a court would probably admit the drugs into evidence because the officers could—and presumably would—have found them without the illegal wiretap.
+In many places, a court would probably admit the drugs into evidence because the officers could—and presumably would—have found them without the illegal wiretap.

 Another important exception to the fruit-of-the-poisonous-tree rule involves statements by defendants.
 If officers beat a statement out of a defendant, both the statement and evidence it leads to are inadmissible.
 But if the defendant gives a statement voluntarily, albeit without the requisite Miranda warning, evidence the police locate because of that statement can come in at trial.
 It doesn't matter that the statement itself is inadmissible—the poisoned fruit is nevertheless edible.
 (For more on Miranda and its exceptions, see When Police Violate the Miranda Rule and Exceptions to the Miranda Rule.)